brycechen1849/RL2BookSolutions/readme.md

 + matplotlib == 3.3.1
 + tqdm == 4.49

+### Specifications
+Usually, I choose 0 as random seed (as specified in code).
+This allow everyone to reproduce exactly the same results and figures as I did in this note.
+I believe this, reproducibility, is of great importance when your own code is behaving strangely but you are not sure if it's a bug.

 ### Examples
 1. ***Exercise 2.3*** In the comparison shown in Figure 2.2, which method will perform best in the long run in terms of cumulative reward and probability of selecting the best action?
 How much better will it be?
 Express your answer quantitatively.